Poor, poor Norm. Such a shame that nobody loves you

 “generate an image of norm. he's down on his luck and a complete loser. he's 45, he's bald, and his hair on the side of his head is grey and puffy like a cloud.
 It's also somewhat messy. children often follow him around laughing at him.
 Nobody knows what exactly makes him a loser. he just is.“

-This should be enough to get the character design down, which it kind of does, but not really. even if you can't tell, it doesn't fit my mental image of who Norm is.
+This should be enough to get the character design and setting down, which it kind of does, but not really.
+This doesn't fit my mental image of who Norm is.

 See Norm in theaters July 1993

-ChatGPT never saw the sketch I made, but the fact that it got his appearance somewhat correct is more a reflection of how undefined his design is rather than a testimate to how good ChatGPT is at generating images.
-Norms isn't fat, he has a large head and a dad bod.
+That ChatGPT got Norm's appearance somewhat correct is more a reflection of how undefined his design is as opposed to a testimate of quality on the LLMs part.
+Norm isn't fat, he has a large head and a dad bod.
 He's also quite well kept.
 When I draw him, the disheveled look is a reflection of his self image more than it is objective reality.
 Of note, I never prompted it to make him look disheveled.
 He just does.
 I tried to tweak it to better reflect the intended art style and this is as close as it got.

 This is just bad

-This doesn't reflect my vision any more or less than the first one, which wasn't even a drawing.
+This doesn't reflect my vision any more or less than the first one-- and that wasn't even a drawing.
 Clearly, nobody with an artistic vision should use generative AI to create images.
-It can't do it.
-The vision in my case being a doodle character with an incredibly simple backstory.
-Nothing about Norm is difficult to emulate.
+It's interpretation of your vision will not reflect it well.
+The vision in my case being a doodle character with a generic backstory.
+Nothing about Norm is difficult to reproduce.
 In fact, anyone could write a Norm story and it'd probably work.
-Yet, this thing can't even properly represent him visually.
+Yet, ChatGPT can't even represent him visually.

-So no, you're not an artist if you're using ChatGPT to create images.
+Look, you're not an artist if you're using ChatGPT to create images.
 Art comes from intentionality.
 Even the lowliest dick drawing has some level of expression behind it.
-Something that the intended audience is meant to feel.
+Something the intended audience is meant to feel.
 Even if it's poorly done, it can still be effective.
-These images that ChatGPT generated are something less that "poorly done".
-They're slop, unworthy of merit, regard, or even the slightly moment of your time.
-They exist here to demonstrate a point and nothing more.
-Still, they kind of sicken me.
+These images that ChatGPT generated are something less than "poorly done".
+They're slop, unworthy of merit, regard, or the slightest moment of your time.
+ChatGPT being a failure at basic tasks is the status quo, and I'm not surprised by any of this.
+What I'm surprised by is how many people settle for it.
+Take some pride in your work.
+You can't be an artist if you have no intention of creating something to begin with.
+No chatbot can change that.